PritiSheoran/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

 ### Estimated Duration: 30 Minutes

-In this HOL, you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.
+In this HOL, you will use the Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.

 Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers, which are not ideal candidates for migration.